Should I Become a Bar Owner?

 Bar owners can improve their chances of success by receiving training in the fundamentals of running a business establishment.
-With an associate's degree in hospitality management, students will learn the fundamentals in managing the accounting, marketing and human resources of a food establishment.
-Individuals pursuing a bachelor's degree in hospitality will take additional general education courses and may also be required to complete an internship.
-Students earning a bachelor's degree in business administration will also learn business principles in human resources, marketing and accounting.
+With an associate's degree program in hospitality management, students explore fundamentals in managing the accounting, marketing, and human resources of a food establishment.
+Some individuals earn bachelor's degrees in hospitality, which explore the same topics and also include general education courses and, often, a hospitality internship.
+Another option is the bachelor's degree in business administration, which focuses on business principles in human resources, marketing, and accounting.

-- Write a business plan.
-Business plans can help bar owners forecast the budgets, staffing and inventory necessary to operate at a profit.
-As aspiring business owners should take courses in marketing, finance and management.
-They can then modify their business plan based on their new business knowledge.
+During your studies you may want to write a business plan, which can help bar owners forecast the budgets, staffing, and inventory necessary to operate at a profit.
+Aspiring business owners should take courses in marketing, finance, and management to aid in business planning.

 Deciding upon a location and style of bar will determine the direction of the bar.
 These factors will impact the clientele that will frequent the establishment.
-After settling on a location, determine if buying or leasing the property is the better decision.
-Other factors, such as history of the location, accessibility and parking should be considered before acquiring the property.
+After settling on a location, determine if buying or leasing a property is the better decision.
+Other factors, such as history of the location, accessibility, and parking, should be considered before acquiring the property.
 Lastly, determine the name of the establishment.
 The name of a bar gives potential customers an idea of what to expect before they walk in the door, so be sure it upholds the concept of the bar.

-A staff should be chosen after careful consideration, and should help ensure that the standards of the bar are upheld and carried forward.
+A bar staff ensures that the standards of the bar are upheld and carried forward, so staff should be chosen after careful consideration.
 Management positions should be hired first, then the wait and kitchen staff.
 The final step left is to begin marketing.
-While word of mouth is the best means of advertising, promotional events, social media, and traditional print should not be overlooked.
+While word of mouth is generally the best means of advertising, other marketing options, such as promotional events, social media, and traditional print, should not be overlooked.